 Surface and near-surface soils were determined to possess a low expansion potential.
-Based on the site topography and soils, Wallace-Kuhl & Associates found no further investigation was required to evaluate seismically induced settlement or slope instability/failure.
+Based on the site's relatively gently sloping topography and silty fine sand soils underlain by granodioritic rock, Wallace-Kuhl & Associates found no further investigation was required to evaluate seismically induced settlement or slope instability/failure.